 From bulldozers to harvesters, there are a variety of vehicles and machinery that enjoy the low cost of red diesel fuel.
 Farmers use this diesel in harvesters, tractors, and other heavy equipment.
 Similarly, construction companies use red diesel in their engines for cranes, bobcats, bulldozers, backhoes, and generators.
 Other industries that use red diesel include aviation, mining, traveling road shows, carnivals, and even county fairs.
 These engines can use red diesel as long as they’re not transporting anything on public roads.

-On-road diesel refers to everyday vehicles that drive on-roads.
+On-road diesel refers to everyday vehicles that drive on roads.
 Any vehicle that’s licensed for use on roads by the U.S. has to use on-road diesel found in gas stations.

-Off-road diesel, refers to equipment or vehicles that do not drive on roads like tractors, bulldozers, and generators.
+Off-road diesel refers to equipment or vehicles that do not drive on roads like tractors, bulldozers, and generators.
 You can’t put this kind of diesel in on-road vehicles because it’s illegal.

 Clear diesel fuels on-road vehicles and you can find it at gas stations throughout the United States.
 This diesel is for everyday vehicles like cars, SUVs, trucks, and marine vehicles.
 It has low sulfur content and is taxable.